What does APRC mean and why does it matter when borrowing?

 What is APRC?

 APRC stands for annual percentage rate of charge.
 It shows you, as a percentage, the annual cost of a secured loan or mortgage over its lifetime.
-It brings together all charges (such as fees and variable interest rates) calculated for your secured loan or mortgage for the full term without changing it.
-It’s used to compare mortgages and homeowner loans – the types of loan that are secured against your house.

 How is APRC calculated?

 When you take out a mortgage, you’ll probably be offered an attractive introductory rate.
-This will only last for a set period, after which you’ll be moved onto the provider’s standard variable rate, which will likely be much higher.
-The APRC takes both the introductory and long-term interest rate, together with any fees, and calculates a percentage.
-This shows you what it would cost every year if you had the same mortgage until you paid it off completely.
+This will only last for a set period, after which you’ll move onto the provider’s standard variable rate, which is likely to be much higher.

-APRC is not applicable to an unsecured loan where you don’t need to offer any security.
-For unsecured loans you will be able to compare the APR instead.
+You can compare the APRC on any mortgage, homeowner loan, secured loan or second mortgage.
+Essentially, it’s for any loan secured against your home.
+APRC doesn’t apply to an unsecured loan where you don’t need to offer any security.
+For unsecured loans you can compare the APR instead.

 How useful is the APRC for comparing the cost of mortgages and secured loans?

-• The initial rate – the rate during the three-year fixed period.
+• The initial rate – the rate during the three-year fixed period

-Being able to see all three rates can help you compare mortgages.
+Having sight of all three rates can help you compare mortgages.

 Loans, interest and APRC: how they work together